ihmeuw/vivarium_research/docs/source/models/risk_effects/child_growth_failure/cgf_2021/index.rst

 resulting CSMR relative risk was about what we expected.
 The notebook validated this approach and was able to reproduce the expected CSMR RR with some noise.

+There are some cases where the CSMR RR is less than the incidence RR value.
+This will then create an EMR RR less than one - or a protective effect from CGF to disease survival.
+While this is counterintuitive, we are allowing for this case to be in the model.
+We expect this is due to a lack of statistical significance in creation of RR values which will be accounted for in our monte carlo uncertainty.

 PAFs will be calculated separately to have a single joint PAF for CGF.

 .. todo::